| "Life,

 its inclusion in the Bill of Rights necessary. (.back

+to top.)
 Revolutionary

 Slogan.